Constraint satisfaction

 a set of constraints that impose conditions that the variables must satisfy.
-A solution is therefore a set of values for the variables that satisfies all constraints—that is, a point in the feasible region.
+A solution is therefore an assignment of values to the variables that satisfies all constraints—that is, a point in the feasible region.

 The techniques used in constraint satisfaction depend on the kind of constraints being considered.
 Often used are constraints on a finite domain, to the point that constraint satisfaction problems are typically identified with problems based on constraints on a finite domain.
 Such problems are usually solved via search, in particular a form of backtracking or local search.
-Constraint propagation are other methods used on such problems; most of them are incomplete in general, that is, they may solve the problem or prove it unsatisfiable, but not always.
+Constraint propagation is another family of methods used on such problems; most of them are incomplete in general, that is, they may solve the problem or prove it unsatisfiable, but not always.
 Constraint propagation methods are also used in conjunction with search to make a given problem simpler to solve.
 Other considered kinds of constraints are on real or rational numbers; solving problems on these constraints is done via variable elimination or the simplex algorithm.